lorin1999/pet/introspection/introspection.md

 ### Auto Completion

-This (especially in combination with Quick Documentation and Quick Definition directly from the completion popup) is actually also a very effective way to explore the code.
+This (especially in combination with "Quick Documentation" and "Quick Definition" directly from the completion popup) is actually also a very effective way to explore the code.
 Pycharm has basic and SmartType completion.
 I don't quite get the smart in smartType though ... it just offers you lots of types which are currently not imported.
 Auto Completion is [quite versatile](https://www.jetbrains.com/help/pycharm/5.0/auto-completing-code.html?origin=old_help).

 You can even use completion and query features in this markdown document: